 Employees are the heart and soul of any organization.
 When they're engaged, their productivity and morale increases.

-On the other hand, disengaged employees don't put in extra effort at work.
+Disengaged employees however don't feel like putting in extra effort at work.
 They display signs opposite to a brand advocate, and wouldn't recommend their workplace as a good place to work.

-And poor engagement can negatively affect employee performance and cause them to be less productive at work.
+Poor engagement can negatively affect employee performance and cause your employees to be less productive at work.

-In this article, we'll cover 10 strategies to enhance and improve your employees' engagement, and go over some tips and award ideas that will complement your engagement efforts.
+In this article, we'll cover 10 strategies to improve your employees' engagement, and keep their productivity and satisfaction levels from dropping.

 10 Employee Engagement Strategies for Building a Successful Workplace